Pepedex (PPDEX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Pepedex Historical Price

-According to the latest data gathered on Pepedex live price page, the current price of Pepedex is 0.03996162USD.
-The circulating supply of Pepedex(PPDEX) is 500.23K PPDEX , giving it a market capitalization of $19.99K.
+According to the latest data gathered on Pepedex live price page, the current price of Pepedex is 0.04122553USD.
+The circulating supply of Pepedex(PPDEX) is 500.23K PPDEX , giving it a market capitalization of $20.62K.

 - 24-hour0.00%$ --$ --$ --